yassineAbou/LLMS/README.md

 ⚠️ **Note:** New models provided by Horde AI will be added as they become available.
 This ensures that the app remains up-to-date with the latest advancements in AI technology.

 ### 📝 Text LLM Models
-- **Default Model:** Multiple models are selected. so, the first available model in the queue will generate the output.
+- **Default Model:** The most advanced open source text model is chosen by default for generating text.
--  **Selection:** Choose from a diverse range of  open-source text LLM models.
+-  **Selection:** Choose from a diverse range of  open-source text models.
 - **Customization:** Enhance your experience by setting the maximum token context (512 to 2048 tokens) and controlling the output length (from 16 to 128 tokens).

 ### 🖼️ Image Models